 The cantor training choristers receive at St. Michael’s Choir School enables them to make a meaningful contribution to the musical life of their home parish, both during their student years and as an alumnus.

 St Michael’s Choir School offers one-on-one training with both vocal coaches and voice teachers .
 Vocal coaches work with boys who may be experiencing vocal difficulty or in need to additional vocal help.
 Often one of the conductors may recommend that a boy work individually with one of our coaches to improve a specific skill or develop their vocal health.
 Where students experience more serious vocal health problems, the Choir School has a working relationship with St Michael’s Hospital Voice Clinic where students can access medical care and extended support.
 Often our vocal coaches may recommend that boys take individual voice lessons.

 Our voice teachers are all well respected professionals within the Toronto choral and voice community.
 Boys taking voice lessons see their teacher once a week and are encouraged to prepare for Voice RCM exams and take advantage of the many performing opportunities and workshops made available through St Michael’s Choir School voice department.
-These weekly voice lessons involve a nominal extra fee on top of yearly tuition.
+These weekly voice lessons involve a nominal extra fee on top of yearly choral program fees.